jamescrg/dotfiles/README.md

-configuration for bash, tmux, vim, nvim
+configuration for bash, tmux, and git